f-droid/fdroid-website/_docs/Reproducible_Builds.md

 #### Mismatched Toolchains

 Different toolchains may produce different binaries.
-A usual case is when more than one JDK version/distribution are used to build the apk.
-Sometimes even Gradle may mix versions of JDKs to build an apk.
+A usual case is when more than one JDK version/distribution are used to build the APK.
+Sometimes even Gradle may mix versions of JDKs to build an APK.
 To avoid such problems unused JDKs should be removed.

 The APK diff will have entries in the `classes.dex` files like this, e.g. Java 17 vs Java 11: